PAEE EXECUTIVE COMMITTEE

 Lyndsay Denny

-Lyndsay is an environmental educator at the Creative Learning Christian School, where she integrates experiential learning, environmental stewardship, and community connection into her teaching.
+Lyndsay is an Educational Therapeutic Specialist through Wesley Family Services out of Hillview Elementary in Grove City.
+She also does free outreach programs by integrating experiential learning, environmental stewardship, and community connection into her teaching.
 Her journey into environmental education began as a homeschool mom.
 In 2021, she founded the Wild + Free Mercer County hiking group (now known as the Wild Trailblazers) to connect homeschool families through outdoor exploration and shared nature experiences.

 Her passion for environmental learning led her to volunteering on the education team for the Tamarack Wildlife Rehabilitation Center.
 In 2024, she received the Pioneers in Conservation Award from the Mercer County Conservation District, recognizing her grassroots impact.
 In March 2025, she was honored with the PAEE Daisy S. Klinedinst Memorial Award for her dedication to expanding her role in environmental education.